qrvey/partner-portal/docs-v2/software-developer/embedding-widgets/filters-embedded-scenarios.md

 }
 }

-This feature is available with [Page View](../widgets/app-building/page-view.md), [Page Builder](../widgets/app-building/page-builder.md), [Single Panel](../widgets/analytics/single-panel.md), and [Analytic Suite](../widgets/analytics/analytic-suite.md) widgets and you can find sample code in each of the mentioned articles.
+This feature is available with [Dashboard View](../embedding-widgets/widgets/dashboard-view.md), [Dashboard Builder](../embedding-widgets/widgets/dashboard-builder.md), [Single Panel](../embedding-widgets/widgets/single-panel.md), and [Analytic Suite](../embedding-widgets/widgets/analytic-suite.md) widgets and you can find sample code in each of the mentioned articles.

 ## Filter Object Structure
 ### Filters Object